video-annotation-project/video-annotation-tool/userguide.md

 **Training Instance**
   * For this instance, we recommend a much larger EC2 with more GPUs, like a g3.16x large.
+  1. Install keras-retinanet following instructions from [their repo](https://github.com/fizyr/keras-retinanet)
+  2. Run 'pip install -r ml/requirements.txt'
+  3. In order to run training on startup by the webserver run:
+  'sudo crontab -e'
+  and add the following line to the file:
+  "@reboot sudo runuser -l <currentuser> -c '<path-to>/video-annotation-tool/ml/run_training.sh'"

 **Predictions Instance**
+  1. Install keras-retinanet following instructions from [their repo](https://github.com/fizyr/keras-retinanet)
+  2. Uninstall opencv version that comes with keras-retinanet: 'pip uninstall opencv-python'
+  2. Install opencv following the tutorial listed for the tracking instance.
+  3. Run 'pip install -r ml/requirements.txt'
+  4. In order to run predictions on startup by the webserver run:
+  'sudo crontab -e'
+  and add the following line to the file:
+  "@reboot sudo runuser -l <currentuser> -c '<path-to>/video-annotation-tool/ml/run_prediction.sh'"

 ### RDS Database